Top 5 Free Asset Management Software Tools

 Why opt for an open-source solution?

-There are a few key reasons you might choose to prioritize an open-source solution for asset management.
+There are a few reasons you might prioritize open-source asset management software.

 The first is control.
-Open-source tools typically offer us a lot more flexibility for hosting on our own infrastructure or using existing databases in the backend of our tools.
+Open-source tools offer us flexibility for self-hosting or using existing databases.

 We can also expect a higher level of configurability than we would with COTS solutions.
 So, integrating with other platforms in our ITSM tool stack or enforcing custom business rules.